 Smoked Turkey Rub

-If you aren’t expecting a crowd on Thanksgiving, these turkey breast recipes are the perfect portion for a smaller group of folks while still maintaining all that good turkey flavor on the big day:
+If you aren’t expecting a crowd on Thanksgiving, these turkey breast recipes are the perfect portion for a smaller group of folks while still maintaining all that good turkey flavor on the big day

 Cider Brined Smoked Turkey Breast

-Thanksgiving Side Dishes
+Classic Thanksgiving Side Dishes

-Now that turkey is underway, let’s talk about Thanksgiving side dishes.
+Now that the turkey is underway, let’s talk about Thanksgiving side dishes.
 These guys make the meal, in my opinion.
 After all, not everyone LOVES turkey, so having a nice variety of sides allows your guests to fill their bellies with their favorites.

 Sweet Potato Recipes for Thanksgiving